mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 Also number six is, I told you yesterday, the whole personality or total personality; the personality that, according to general [Buddhism](glossary#buddhism), is [Buddha Nature](glossary#buddha-nature), or according Buddhist psychology it is called [karma](glossary#karma).

 That total personality has a double face.
 One face is karma; you have carried this from the past.
 And the other face is that total personality which is completely beyond human criticism; that is really Buddha Nature.
 You cannot know what karma is, because karma comes from the beginningless past, and is going to the endless future.
-So that’s why in [Fukanzazengi](glossary#fukanzazengi), [Dogen Zenji](glossary#dogen) says, “The origin of the way is perfect and all-pervading.”
+So that’s why in [*Fukanzazengi*](glossary#fukanzazengi), [Dogen Zenji](glossary#dogen) says, “The origin of the way is perfect and all-pervading.”

 And then if you do zazen, the original face of existence appears, manifests itself.
-That is, as Dogen mentions in Fukanzazengi, perfect.
+That is, as Dogen mentions in *Fukanzazengi*, perfect.
 The origin of the way, the origin of existence, is perfect and all-pervading; that is Buddha Nature.
 If you do zazen, immediately it appears.
 That is what is called the original nature of existence manifesting itself.

 #### 6:19